Stuycs-K/finalprojectapcs-3-ferrao-aydan-xiao-haowen/PROPOSAL.md

   [Chess.com](https://www.chess.com/)
   [Tank Trouble](https://tanktrouble.com/)

-3 Clone of Solitare
+3 Clone of Solitaire
-  Scope: This will be a literal copy of Google's [Solitare] (https://g.co/kgs/bo5NmRm)
+  Scope: This will be a literal copy of Google's [Solitare](https://g.co/kgs/bo5NmRm)